 Folks who want a bit longer ride can also take the two-mile spur on the northwest side of the canal to ride down to the United States Geological Survey's Conte Anadromous Fish Laboratory.
 For this option, take the 11th Street Bridge to the section of Turners Falls known as "The Patch," and take the very first left after the bridge, which is an access road along the canal.
 You'll join other cyclists, rollerbladers, and walkers enjoying the view and the quiet.

-Parking for trail users is available at Unity Park in Turners Falls, at the end of Masonic Avenue in Turners Falls (mid-trail), and at the Deerfield end of the path, just off McClelland Farm Road.
+Parking for trail users is available at Unity Park in Turners Falls, near the Discovery Center, at the end of Masonic Avenue in Turners Falls (mid-trail), and at the Deerfield end of the path, just off McClelland Farm Road.
 Turners Falls has lots to offer.
 Enjoy your visit!